The Ultimate Guide on Where to Stay in Singapore

 Booking.com

-An incredible area for shopping with endless options for everyone.
+Little India is the best part of Singapore to stay for budget shopping with endless options for everyone.

 Our Top Tip: arrive hungry!
-There are so many yummy delicacies you’ll want to try absolutely everything you can feast your eyes on!
-From the varied regional cuisine from South Asia to Northern Indian dishes; follow your nose and you’ll find some new favourites.
+Little India is one of the best neighbourhoods to stay in Singapore for foodies as it’s full of yummy delicacies.
+From the varied regional cuisine from South Asia to Northern Indian dishes, follow your nose and you’ll find some new favourites.

 Singapore’s state of fun!
 Sentosa is a man-made island accessible by a road bridge and cable car and absolutely chocka with entertainment!